New Airport Could Ease Hangar Shortages In Coastal Georgia

 Key Takeaways:

-• Bryan County is planning a new $128 million public-use airport to address the high demand for hangar space and support a growing pilot community in coastal Georgia.
+• Bryan County officials are planning a new public-use airport, estimated at $128 million, to address the high demand for hangar space and a growing pilot community.

-• The project anticipates substantial funding from federal/state grants and private investors but faces opposition from some Richmond Hill residents concerned about noise, traffic, and environmental impacts.
+• While substantial funding is expected from federal and state grants, the project faces opposition from some local residents citing concerns over noise, traffic, and environmental impact.

 See a mistake?
 Contact us.